maxkryschi/geoentropy/README.md

 ### Karlström Entropy

-The ```karlstrom``` function calculates the Karlström entropy, a measure of spatial segregation, for a given 2D data matrix.
-The function processes the data through validation, dichotomization, spatial partitioning, and entropy calculation while considering neighbor relationships.
+The `karlstrom` function calculates Karlstrom's entropy, a measure of spatial segregation, for a given 2D data matrix.
+This entropy measure helps to understand the spatial distribution and organization of a particular category within the matrix.
+The function allows specifying the method for determining neighbors and can optionally visualize the partitioned data.

+### Parameters:

+* `data_matrix`: A 2D numpy array representing the grid data.
+The function validates that the input is a 2D matrix.
+* `category`: The category to analyze within the data matrix.
+Default is `1`.
+* `cell_size`: The size of the cells in the matrix for partitioning.
+Default is `1`.
+* `partition`: The number of partitions to divide the data into.
+Default is `10`.
+* `observation_window`: Optional parameter to specify a window size for partitioning.
+Default is `None`.
+* `neighbors`: The number of neighbors or distance for determining neighbors.
+Default is `4`.
+* `method`: The method for determining neighbors, either by a specific number ("number") or by a distance ("distance").
+  Default is `"number"`.
+* `plot_output`: Boolean indicating whether to plot the resulting partitions and their distribution.
+Default is `True`.

+The function processes the input data matrix, partitions it using Voronoi tessellation, calculates the frequencies and areas of the partitions, and then computes Karlstrom's entropy based on the specified method for determining neighbors.
+It returns a dictionary containing Karlstrom's entropy, the entropy range, the relative Karlstrom entropy, detailed area data, and partition coordinates.
+This provides a comprehensive overview of the spatial segregation and distribution of the specified category within the data matrix.

 ```python
 from geoentropy import karlstrom